sravani-jakkula/GDP-Project/README2.md

 ### working on JPA connectivity
 working on functionality part i.e; retrieving data from front end and storing in data base

+### working on React framework
+Working on creating home page using react framework.